 - Deseed, and then slice the cucumber into thin slices, and press to remove all juices (use a tofu press, or press in a strainer or juice bag).
 Set aside (optionally place in paper towels to remove more liquid).

-- Add tofu, garlic, lemon juice and zest, vinegars, onion powder, salt and pepper to a high speed blender and blend until smooth.
+- Add tofu, garlic, lemon juice and zest, vinegars, onion powder, salt and pepper to a high speed blender or food processor and blend until smooth.

 - Add the dill, parsley, and mint and pulse until the herbs are small flakes in the spread.